GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 service named `gcs-mybucket` in the
 [Cloud Console](https://console.cloud.google.com/run).

-To see a link to a public endpoint for the service, you can click the service name in the Cloud Console.
+To see a link to a public endpoint for the service, click the service name in the Cloud Console.

 For the service to do anything interesting, you need something at `index.html` in your bucket.
 For example, here is the author's very simple demonstration page loaded in the browser: